 For most pilgrims undertaking the Camino, the end of the journey is Santiago de Compostela Cathedral, (Saint James at Compostela).
 The cathedral lies at the heart of old Santiago – indeed, it forms the centre around which the medieval city took shape and grew into its present form.

 The Cathedral of Compostela Today

 As pilgrims enter the outskirts of Compostela, they can see the Baroque spires of the Obradoiro or west façade; this façade has come to symbolise Compostela, the Camino, and modern Spain (it figures on the Spanish minting of Euros).
 There are four plazas surrounding the cathedral itself.
-Pilgrims traveling by the Camino Frances will first enter the Praza da Inmaculado.
+Pilgrims travelling by the Camino Frances will first enter the Praza da Inmaculado.
 Here, facing the north or Azibecheria façade, they are received into the cathedral through the Porta do Paraiso.